-William Pearse, a leader during Ireland's 1916 Easter Rising, was executed on May 4, 1916.
+William Pearse, a leader during Ireland's 1916 Easter Rising, who was executed in 1916, was born on Nov 15, 1881.
 Below, a look at the Irish revolutionary's life.

 William (Willie) Pearse was born on November 15, 1881, two years after his brother Patrick in the same house on Great Brunswick Street.
 From his birth to his death Willie was the closest friend his brother ever had.